 - Why it matters: Aging infrastructure, federally funded expansions, and growing mobility demand make experienced transportation staff essential.

 - Marketing angle: Showcase your operations capacity, cross-trained crews, or specialized transit expertise.
-Clients want assurance that staffing won’t compromise project timelines.
+Clients want assurance that staffing gaps won’t compromise project timelines.

-- Extra tip: Case studies of transit or aviation projects delivered on time despite tight labor markets are persuasive marketing content.
+- Extra tip: Case studies of transit or aviation projects delivered on time, despite tight labor markets, are persuasive marketing content.

 8. SCADA, Controls, and Automation Technicians